jhanink/javascript-things/README.md

 * Functional Programming
    * Pure functions
       * Idempotent & free of side effects by avoiding shared/mutable data
-   * First class functions
+   * First class functions - functions are first class citizens and can be passed around
-   * Higher order functions
+   * Higher order functions - functions that take or return other functions
    * Avoids inflexible class hierarchies
    * Encourages immutability and loose coupling
 * Prototypal Inheritance